wallarm/product-documentation/docs/latest/updating-migrating/sidecar-proxy.md

 [ip-lists-docs]: ../user-guides/ip-lists/overview.md

-# Upgrading Wallarm Sidecar proxy
+# Upgrading Wallarm Sidecar

-These instructions describe the steps to upgrade Wallarm Sidecar proxy 4.x to the new version with Wallarm node 4.8.
+These instructions describe the steps to upgrade Wallarm Sidecar 4.x to the new version with Wallarm node 4.8.

 ## Requirements